|

 THIS page will be of interest to everybody,

-I hope, but particularly so for the people of New York, U.S.A.
+I hope, but particularly to the people of New York, U.S.A.
 The picture

 shows the work that has been carried out on what is known in Nantwich as